Corteva Symposia Series Presents:

 • image alt text

-University California, Santa Cruz
+University of California, Santa Cruz

 Jarmila Pittermann is a Professor in the Department of Ecology and Evolutionary Biology at UC Santa Cruz where she teaches plant physiology.
 Her research focuses on plant structure and function in the context of evolution and climate change.